Human warmth, creative chaos...(the studio) captures the way designers like to work. It's a livable maker space as a work space.

 Celebrating the building’s industrial warehouse character, design interventions were kept minimal, expanding window openings and strategically reworking roof monitors to bring in abundant daylight and optimize downtown views across the Willamette.
 Envisioned as an open workshop where ideas are born, Bora’s new studio space balances our needs for creative exploration and collaboration, providing choices for spontaneous discussions and hybrid meetings alike while offering spaces to retreat and engage in focus work.
-The curated interiors, featuring chemically safe materials and the craftsmanship of local fabricators, will spill onto a west-facing terrace as an alternative space to work, gather, or enjoy lunch.
+The curated interiors, featuring chemically safe materials and the craftsmanship of local fabricators, spill onto a west-facing terrace as an alternative space to work, gather, or enjoy lunch.

 By reusing an existing structure, Bora’s new studio at Volta significantly reduces the emissions typically associated with a new build.
 The relatively small amount of embodied carbon associated with finishes and furnishings will be tabulated and offset prior to occupation.
-Operationally, the building’s energy needs will be 100% offset with new solar PVs mounted on a nearby building, while ongoing energy use will be monitored and displayed daily, empowering individual occupants to personally conserve energy and help the project achieve its Net Zero goals.
+Operationally, the building’s energy needs will be 100% offset with new solar PVs mounted on a nearby building, while ongoing energy use will be monitored and displayed daily, empowering individual occupants to personally conserve energy and help the project achieve its Net Zero goals. (more here)

 Bora’s office prioritizes variety and choice; abundant options allow each individual to customize their work environment through variances in seating arrangements, auditory environments, thermal conditions, and illumination.
 The site’s dense urban location provides a range of transportation and dining options.
-Rather than asking occupants to conform, the studio provides flexibility at all levels to serve people’s unique needs.
+Rather than asking occupants to conform, the studio provides flexibility at all levels to serve people’s unique needs. (more here)

-41,000 sf (core and shell)
+41,000 sf (Core and Shell)

 14,579 sf (Bora studio)